 Website design principles for crowdsourcing cultural heritage

-As part of my postgraduate research I developed a set of 21 principles to guide the design and evaluation of websites for crowdsourcing cultural heritage (CCH).
+I have developed a set of 21 principles to guide the design and evaluation of websites for crowdsourcing cultural heritage (CCH).
 The principles focus on supporting volunteer participation and quality contribution, and supplement generic principles for website usability.

 The design principles are ranked from the most to least influential on participation and/or contribution quality.
 Rankings are based on the results of a questionnaire completed by 251 prospective, former and current CCH volunteers.